Online Engineering Schools in Alabama

 State Authorization

 While searching for an accredited engineering program is highly suggested, finding a program that retains proper state authorization status is necessary.
-To elaborate, students are only allowed to study at programs that are eligible to operate in their state of residence; this information is typically listed on state authorization pages (e.g., University of Alabama), and for those which don’t, interested students should contact admissions offices to determine eligibility.
+To elaborate, students are only allowed to study at programs that are eligible to operate in their state of residence; this information is typically listed on state authorization pages (e.g., University of Alabama), and for those that don’t, interested students should contact admissions offices to determine eligibility.

 Admissions Requirements